 - 1. The financial report is prepared by management of the Reporting Unit in accordance with Australian Accounting Standards and the RO Act. - 2.
 The terms of the audit engagement reflect the description of management's responsibility for the financial report in ASA 210 Agreeing the Terms of Audit Engagements. - 3.
 The auditor has concluded an unmodified opinion is appropriate based on the audit evidence obtained. - 4.
 The relevant ethical requirements that apply to the audit are the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants. - 5.
 Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern in accordance with ASA 570 Going Concern. - 6.
 The auditor is not required, and has otherwise not decided, to communicate key audit matters in accordance with ASA 701 Communicating Key Audit Matters in the Independent Auditor's Report. - 7.
 The section on 'Information Other than the Financial Report and Auditor's Report Thereon' is customised depending on the nature of the Other Information received and when this information was received.
 The template provided assumes that the nature of the Other Information is the Operating Report and that it was received on or before the date of the audit report.
 If there is Other Information that accompanies the financial report in addition to the Operating Report, or if the Operating Report or any additional Other Information was not received on or before the date of the audit report, please refer to the requirements stated in ASA 720 The Auditor's Responsibilities Relating to Other Information for example wording. - 8.
 The subheading 'Report on Other Legal and Regulatory Requirements' is only applicable where the auditor includes 'Other reporting responsibilities' in accordance with ASA 700 Forming an Opinion and Reporting on a Financial Report.
 Please delete the 'Report on Other Legal and Regulatory Requirements' section if there is no deficiency, failure or shortcoming to report. - 9.
 Please ensure that the financial statement descriptions used in the Auditor's Report agree with those used in the financial report, for example, 'balance sheet' or 'statement of financial position'. - 10.
 Use of 'Committee of Management' in the model auditor's report represents those charged with governance for the registered organisation, and can be replaced with other descriptors as appropriate for the organisation, for example, 'Council of Management', 'Executive Committee', etc. - 11.
-If the Registered Organisation has not undertaken any recovery of wages activity during the reporting period the auditor's report should state that fact with reference relation to recovery of wages activity.
+If the Registered Organisation has not undertaken any recovery of wages activity during the reporting period the auditor's report should state that fact with reference to the Committee of Management Statement, and no opinion can be provided in relation to recovery of wages activity.

 12. Auditors must be registered by the Registered Organisations Commissioner.
-Your registration number under the RO Act will commence with the letters 'AA'. © Commonwealth of Australia 2017 This guidance note is not intended to be comprehensive.
-It is designed to assist with making an application to the Registered Organisations Commission and its work.
-The Registered Organisations Commission does not provide legal advice.
+Your registration number under the RO Act will commence with the letters 'AA'.